antarctica/ansible-apache/README.md

 Test tasks are kept in the `test-takes` directory, mirroring the structure of the `tasks` directory.

+A test playbook is used to run these test tasks.
+This playbook is applied to a number of test VMs, with host variables used to control which features each VM tests.

-Test playbooks aim mainly to cover the most frequent ways a role is used, in an environment designed to replicate that in which this role will be used.
+These tests, and their different configurations aim to cover the most frequent ways a role is used, in an environment designed to replicate that in which this role will be used.
 They also try to cover all the features of a role, wherever practical.
-Playbooks and support files are kept in the `tests` directory.
+Playbooks, host variables and other support files are kept in the `tests` directory.
 Both manual and automated test methods use these playbooks and test tasks, reducing the need for duplication and ensuring both types of test are as similar as possible.

+The following configurations are tested:

+* An Apache server with no virtual hosts
+* An Apache server with a non-secure (HTTP) virtual host only [1]

+[1] This configuration is also used in automated tests, as discussed in the *automated tests* section.

 #### Automated tests